aireuhl/ed/coursework.md

 - CLASSIC 245 Computing and Classics with Prof. Christopher Johanson
 - IS 289 Digital Methods for Research and Scholarship with Prof. Johanna Drucker
 - IS 289 Sound Technologies and Society with Prof. Shawn Vancour
-- IS 498 Internship : Southern California Library
+- IS 498 Internship with Snowden Becker : Southern California Library
 - WL ARTS 375 Teaching Apprentice Practicum for WL ARTS 51 : Aliens, Psychics, and Ghosts
 - WL ARTS 495 Teaching Assistant Seminar